-Your degree programme in BSc Computer Science provides a progressive structure in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
+Your degree programme in BSc Computer Science with a Year in Industry provides a progressive structure in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
 The programme contains a combination of mandatory and optional modules to introduce students to the theory and practice of Computer Science, including software development techniques and the technologies underlying specific application areas such as gaming and robotics.